 You'll want to ensure that you are able of tolerating loud noises while wearing your hearing aids, as well as being able to follow conversations comfortably before you attempt more difficult hearing situations.

 Fortunately, when you're adjusting to your hearing aids, your HEARINGLife audiologist here to help.
-To find out if you could benefit from a hearing device, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+To find out if you could benefit from a hearing device, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1Audicus, Ask the Audiologist: Adjusting to New Hearing Aids.
 Accessed September 10, 2015.